driv/driv.github.io/_drafts/2026-02-10-victoriametrics-mixins.markdown

 This is where we stopped in the [previous post](/kubernetes-observability/2025/06/26/kubernetes-mixins.html).
 We did not package the alerts and dashboards for Kubernetes.
 We just hacked a few scripts together to apply the JSON files to our cluster.

-Since we are already using Jsonnet, we can write a small wrapper `k8s.libsonnet` that imports our configuration and wraps the output in the correct Kubernetes resources:
+Since we are already using Jsonnet, we can write a small wrapper `k8s.libsonnet` to import our configuration and wrap the output in the correct Kubernetes resources:
 - `VMRule`: The Custom Resource used by the VictoriaMetrics Operator for alerts and recording rules.
 - `ConfigMap`: To mount dashboards into Grafana (using the sidecar pattern).